abbysoni/learnJavaSelenium/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the Tutorial repo of Selenium with Java.
+Here is a guideline to help you get started to write/Learn Java code in Visual Studio Code for automation testing.

 ## Folder Structure